MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.203-12.md

 (1) *Agency and legislative liaison by Contractor employees.* (i) Payment of reasonable compensation made to an officer or employee of the Contractor if the payment is for agency and legislative liaison activities not directly related to this contract.
 For purposes of this paragraph, providing any information specifically requested by an agency or Congress is permitted at any time.

-(ii) Participating with an agency in discussions that are not related to a specific solicitation for any covered Federal action, but that concern -
+(ii) Participating with an agency in discussions that are not related to a specific solicitation for any covered Federal action, but that concern—

 (A) The qualities and characteristics (including individual demonstrations) of the person's products or services, conditions or terms of sale, and service capabilities; or